Watts-Lab/deliberation-empirica/.github/ISSUE_TEMPLATE/getting_started.md

 - [ ] I'd recommend setting up a folder called `deliberation` somewhere on your computer where you can keep all of the files and repositories associated with this project.
 - [ ] In this directory, use GH desktop to clone the following repository: https://github.com/Watts-Lab/deliberation-empirica (If you are using git at the teminal, be sure to do a recursive clone, this repository has a submodule.)
 There are more repos you may work with down the road, but we can get to them later.
-- [ ] In the created `deliberation-empirica` directory, run `npm init` to install the testing dependencies.
+- [ ] In the created `deliberation-empirica` directory, run `npm install` to install the project dependencies.
+- [ ] In the `deliberation-empirica/cypress` directory, run `npm install` to install the cypress testing dependencies.
 - [ ] Use GitHub Desktop to create a branch of the deliberation-empirica repo, called something like `james-first-test` (but use your own name 🤔).
 When you make changes to the code, you'll make them in a branch, and submit a pull request to incorporate your changes into the `main` branch.

 # Test